Garlic-Team/website/guide/getting-started/first-command.md

 clean!
 You can use the method your prefer.
 :::

-Restart your bot, and you should see the `hello` slash commands pop-up in your dev-server.
+Restart your bot, and you should see the `hello` slash command pop-up in your dev-server.
 Go ahead and give it a try!

 <DiscordMessages>
 	<DiscordMessage profile="bot">